CompuCell3D/CompuCell3DDevelopersManual/docs/simulator.rst

 Plugins and Steppables and it is the first Simulator function that is called after parsing of the CC3DML is complete

-- ``void extraInit()`` is typically executed next and it calls ``extraInit`` method that is a member of every CompuCel3D plugin. think of this function as a way of performing a second round of initialization but in the situation where all necessary objects (plugins) are instantiated and properly located inside overseeing objects (``Simulator`` / ``Potts3D``)
+- ``void extraInit()`` is typically executed next and it calls ``extraInit`` method that is a member of every CompuCel3D plugin.
+Think of this function as a way of performing a second round of initialization but in the situation where all necessary objects (plugins) are instantiated and properly located inside overseeing objects (``Simulator`` / ``Potts3D``)

 - ``void start()`` function calls ``start`` method for all Steppables that were requested by current simulation.